-The openssl command and its user-friendly CA.pl script are the tools of the OpenSSL cryptographic library that can be used to accomplish all public key crypto operations e.g. generate key pairs, Certificate Signing Requests, and self-signed certificates.
-Another user-friendly tool is genkey.
+The commands of the OpenSSL cryptographic library (openssl, CA.pl, and genkey) can be used to accomplish all public key cryptography operations e.g. generate key pairs, Certificate Signing Requests, and self-signed certificates.

 Virtual hosting with HTTPS requires assigning a unique IP address for each virtual host; this because the SSL handshake (during which the server sends its certificate to the client's browser) takes place before the client sends the Host: header (which tells to which virtual host the client wants to talk).